dmbaturin/baturin.org/site/blog/code-hosting-needs-federation/index.md

 to the code are precious.

 When your project is niche and the developer/user ratio is low, you need all network effect you can get to even hope to start getting contributions.
 However, this applies to most projects.
-Most project in the world, my personal projects included, don't have and will probably never have even a dedicated contributor community, and occasional contributions<ref id="drive-by">Let's avoid the derogatory "drive-by contribution" term.</ref>
+Most projects in the world, my personal projects included, don't have and will probably never have a dedicated contributor community, and occasional contributions<fn id="drive-by">Let's avoid the derogatory "drive-by contribution" term.</fn>
 is best they can expect.

 Many ecosystems still reside completely within GitHub.
 Some use it as a _de facto_ standard place to store package sources and contribute to the repository, like [OPAM](https://opam.ocaml.org) or [nixpkgs](https://github.com/NixOS/nixpkgs).
 Others, like [Elm packages](https://package.elm-lang.org/) seem to have a much harder lock-in.

-For any indivisual user and project being in a place where all potential contributors can easily start contributing is a huge benefit.
+For any individual user and project being in a place where all potential contributors can easily start contributing is a huge benefit.
 I doubt anyone really thinks it's good to have the entire free and open-source software ecosystem locked into a single service operated by a commercial company—the main concern is if they will have any contributor activity if they move away from the current de facto standard code hosting platform—Microsoft GitHub.